sophiekoonin/localghost/src/blog/posts/2023-12-12-progression.md

 I’m working on this path myself, recognising the areas I need to develop.
 My engineering director framed it as having muscles I need to develop and train to get to staff; for example, I know I’m very technically competent and have formed good relationships across the company, but I need to get better at managing my time and focus, and I'm gaining experience of tackling highly ambiguous problems.

-This year we also had the inaugural [StaffPlus](https://leaddev.com/staffplus-london) conference from the same folks that run Lead Dev.
+This year we also had the inaugural [StaffPlus](https://leaddev.com/staffplus-london) conference from the same folks that run LeadDev.
 I found this a really great opportunity to absorb some really useful information for my own progression in a bigger organisation.
 (Shame about the eye-watering ticket price, though.)

 #### Senior to engineering management
 In tech companies these days it’s very common to have dedicated engineering managers (EMs) who look after a group or team of engineers, along with some other responsibilities.
 At Monzo our EMs also function as delivery leads, making sure the teams are unblocked and productive, and acting as envoys between product teams and leadership.